Exploring the 5 Reiki Precepts – an Introduction

 Every Usui style reiki practitioner is familiar with the 5 reiki precepts, or Gokai.
 These simple principles combine to form a set of living guidelines designed to help every reiki practitioner by reinforcing the connection between mind and body.
 They condense and crystallize the essence of the system of reiki into a concise, memorable and easy to follow set of directives that help us lead happy, healthy, spiritual lives.

 There have been a few versions of the 5 reiki principles as they have been adapted by Mikao Usui, Dr. Hayashi, and Mrs. Takata, the original three Usui Reiki Masters.
-For the purpose of these articles we are going to focus on the set of precepts taught by Mikao Usui.

 The Secret of Inviting Happiness through Many Blessings